Holly Gillibrand: History

+In 2018, at the age of 13, Gillibrand became aware of the global environmental crisis.
+She started skipping school to take part in the school strike for climate change campaign and was featured in the media.
+A year later, she was listed by the BBC as a young global climate activist.

 In August 2020, Gillibrand supported Chris Packham in a national campaign to stop wildlife crime.
 In November of that year, she and other youth activists had a Question and Answer session with Alok Sharma.
-She serves as a youth advisor for the charity Heal Rewilding, which aims to return more land to nature.

 Along with other Scottish environmental activists, Gillibrand starred in the BBC Scotland film The Oil Machine (2022), which details the reliance of the United Kingdom on North Sea oil.